Earl Richmond (serial killer): Murder of the Hayes family

 Richmond began staying with 27-year-old Helisa Hayes and her two children, 8-year-old Philip and 7-year-old Darien.
 Richmond was a family friend of Hayes, as he had dated one of Hayes' sisters, and was a friend of Hayes' ex-husband, Wayne.
 On November 2, after apparently getting into an argument, Richmond dragged Hayes into the bedroom where he raped her.
 Afterward, he forced Philip into the bathroom where he stabbed him 40 times with a pair of scissors, and strangled him with an electrical cord before he strangled Darien with a wire from a curling iron.
 The bodies were discovered on November 4 by Hayes' father.
 Police initially focused on Wayne Hayes, Helisa's ex-husband.

 Arrest and convictions

 It was not until April 1992 that Richmond would become a suspect, and he was brought into the police station for an interview on April 3.
 During which, he denied involvement.
 At the same time, a DNA test was brought forward, which confirmed Richmond's involvement.
 Upon learning this, Richmond confessed to the murders.

-At the same time, DNA testing also connected Richmond to the two unsolved rapes that occurred in at Ford Dix in 1989, as well as the murder of Nadeau.
+After his arrest went public, a complaint was filed by an unidentified woman who alleged that in 1989, when she was 17, she was sexually assaulted by Richmond at a motel.
+DNA testing connected Richmond to the assault as well as linking him to the murder of Nadeau.
 Richmond confessed to each of the murders and told officers he intentionally left behind evidence because he wanted to get caught.
 Richmond was tried in federal court for Nadeau's murder since it occurred on a military base.
 He was convicted in May 1993 and sentenced to life imprisonment.
 In May 1995, Richmond was convicted of the Hayes' murders and sentenced to death.